-Rule 1 Each facility must make every reasonable effort to substantially comply with model correctional facility standards such as the standards published by the American Correctional Association.
+Rule 1 Each facility shall make every reasonable effort to substantially comply with model correctional facility standards such as the standards published by the American Correctional Association.

 Rule 3 The administrator of each correctional facility shall submit an application for a grade classification which shall specify that the correctional facility is to be considered for a grade one, grade two, grade three, grade four or juvenile detention center.
 Each correctional facility shall also specify the number of classifications of inmates, as set out in North Dakota Century Code, Section 12-44.1-09, the correctional facility will detain.

 Rule 4 Within a reasonable period of time, the Director of the Department of Corrections and Rehabilitation shall notify the administrator of the approved correctional facility classification and the approved number of classifications of inmates that may be detained in the correctional facility.
 The Director of the Department of Corrections and Rehabilitation shall also notify the administrator of the terms of any variances that have been granted.

-Rule 5 Inspections of correctional facilities must be made pursuant to North Dakota Century Code, Chapter 12-44.1 and this article.
+Rule 5 Inspections of correctional facilities must be made pursuant to North Dakota Century Code Chapter 12-44.1 and these rules.

 Rule 6 Agents (designees) of the Director of the Department of Corrections and Rehabilitation may enter any correctional facility in this state at any time without prior notice, must be admitted without unnecessary delay, and may confer privately with any employee or inmate about the facility and facility operations.

-Rule 9 Facilities must have a policy and procedure that require separate male and female housing to include visual and physical separation between male and female inmates..
+Rule 9 Facilities must have a policy and procedure that requires separate male and female housing and includes visual and physical separation between male and female inmates..

 Rule 10 All single cells must provide a minimum of 60 square feet.
 A single cell must provide 70 square feet if confinement exceeds ten hours in a 24-hour period.
 All single cells must provide a minimum of 35 square feet of unencumbered space.

-Rule 11 A multiple occupancy room may be used for medium or minimum security inmates.
-Correctional staff shall screen inmates before housing in multiple occupancy rooms.
-A multiple occupancy room must contain 35 square feet of unencumbered space per inmate.
+Rule 11 A multiple occupancy room may be used for medium or minimum custody inmates.
+Correctional staff shall classify and screen inmates before housing in multiple occupancy rooms.
+A multiple occupancy room must contain 25 square feet of unencumbered space per inmate.

 Rule 13 Grade one and two facilities must provide an indoor recreation made up of a minimum of 100 square feet with a minimum of 15 square feet per inmate using the area at the same time.
 Inmates using this area may not have access to other inmates in their cells.